 I have an allergy to every single tree nut with the exception of Brazil nuts.
 I am not allergic to peanuts.
 I found out about this allergy in the worst possible place, up in the sky.

-This happened on my first trip to Disney World was finally happening at 11 years old.
-We boarded the American Airlines plane and I couldn’t be more excited.
+This happened on my first trip to Disney World, when I was 11 years old.
+We boarded the American Airlines plane to go to Orlando and I couldn’t be more excited.
 We were even able to upgrade to first class because of the miles my parents had saved up.

 A few years later, for a class project I wrote a letter to American Airlines asking if they would consider serving steamed vegetables (which would even be cheaper than having mixed nuts) and asking people not to bring nuts of any kind of board because the same air circulating over and over makes it hard for people with an allergy.
 They responded with something like they can’t enforce that and that I should just take precautions while flying with them.
 We need to make people and companies more aware of common allergies and understand them better so we don’t have accidental reactions.
 Besides, you can always eat your bag of mixed nuts once you land.